kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/CLI-tool-for-registering-apps-and-data-adapters.md

 # Application manifest

 Poseidon applications can be scaffolded with the ```@kognifai/generator-poseidon``` Yeoman generators.
-For more information on how to scaffold a project, refer the [PoseidonNext Developers Getting Started page](https://github.com/kognifai/PoseidonNext-Framework/blob/master/Developers-Getting-Started.md).
+For more information on how to scaffold a project, see the [PoseidonNext Developers Getting Started page](https://github.com/kognifai/PoseidonNext-Framework/blob/master/Developers-Getting-Started.md).
 A typical application manifest can look like this:

 ```json